solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

 ## Prerequisites

 This lab uses the Azure Database for PostgreSQL instance created in Lab 1 and the data and tables created in Lab 2.
-If you are starting this lab without completing the previous labs, expand the section below and complete the steps to set up your database.
+If you are starting this lab without completing the previous labs, expand the section below and complete the steps to set up the database.

 <details>
 <summary>Expand this section to view the prerequisite setup steps.</summary>